Megan37/-my-site-new/README.md

-# -my-site-new
+# my-site
-new one bc old one got messed up
+New correct one done in class on Tuesday